 Both mid-career students and recent graduates may pursue their careers with minimal disruption while working on the MPH because all required courses are offered via distance format.
 Students are required to attend one mandatory meeting in Anchorage each year, typically in conjunction with the Alaska Public Health Summit, and are expected to communicate frequently with their MPH academic advisor.
 In-person oral defense of capstone thesis in Anchorage is also expected of the student at the end of the MPH program.

 This degree requires core courses in health education and behavioral sciences, environmental and occupational health, health management and policy, biostatistics, and epidemiology.
 It also includes coursework in research methods, program evaluation, circumpolar health issues, and management of public health emergencies and disasters, as well as the opportunity to create an individualized emphasis as the foundation for the required capstone project.

 MPH Mission Statement

-The MPH in Public Health Practice program at the University of Alaska Anchorage enhances health in diverse communities across Alaska, the circumpolar north, the nation and the world.
+The MPH in Public Health Practice at the University of Alaska Anchorage enhances health in diverse communities across Alaska, the circumpolar North, the nation and the world.
 This is accomplished through excellence in the education of public health practice leaders, scientific investigation of public health issues and engaging communities in an organized effort to identify, assess, prevent and mitigate community health challenges.

 Satisfy the Admission Requirements for Graduate Degrees.
 In addition, students should also meet the following criteria when applying for admission to the MPH program: